Right, part 2. More stuff for the arts week involves me trying to come up with some completely new ideas.

 I originally planned to etch a deep and meaningful text on to a sheet of glass, using a hand-cut stencil made from the thin plastic adhesive film that I use for airbrushing.
 However, my early experiments proved that a) cutting a complex stencil in situ was a nightmare, causing my index finger to be numb for several days due to the pressure on top of the scalpel, and b) the etching fluid creeps under the adhesive, giving a slightly fuzzy edge.
 I had planned for around 10 lines of text, and realised that it was probably going to end up being a lot of hard work with a poor result.

-know, I have played with the airbrush a number of times with varying
+As you all know, I have played with the airbrush a number of times with varying degrees of success - its is both the most intriguing and the most difficult device I have ever played with.

 So instead of etching the glass, I used the same process but used Tibetan writing rather than English (it looks so much better) and airbrushed it instead with a base colour of blue and a subtle shading of black.
 The Tibetan is a famous buddhist mantra which translates as 'om mani padme hom'.